Receive our newsletter

 Searching for ideas on days out in Cornwall at Easter?
-Visit the Mount during the Easter holidays and delve into a world of myths and legends in the historical castle, browse the shops for exclusive products, refuel in the café or indulge in an Afternoon Tea.
-The terraced gardens will open their gates on and including Sunday 20th April and the Steward's House art gallery comprises artwork by Newlyn School artists depicting life in west Cornwall before the middle of the 20th century.
-The village and harbour are open to roam and this is a time to soak up the ambience of the island as the daffodils dance in the spring breeze.
+Visit the Mount during the Easter holidays and delve into a world of myths and legends in the historical castle, browse the shops for exclusive bespoke products, refuel with lunch in the Harbour Loft restaurant, enjoy a takeaway from the café or indulge in an Afternoon Tea.
+The Steward's House art gallery is welcoming visitors and comprises artwork by Newlyn School artists.
+The village and harbour are open to roam and this is a time to soak up the ambience of the island, as the daffodils dance in the spring breeze.

-Access can be via a walk on the ancient cobbled causeway or via a boat ride across the channel from mainland to the harbour.
-Please see our access calendar to help you plan your visit.
+Access is either via a walk on the ancient cobbled causeway or via a boat ride across the channel from mainland to the harbour.
+Please see our access calendar below to help you plan your visit.

 Explore the castle

-The castle invites you to step back in time down its winding corridors, offering a chance to uncover its rich history and enduring legends.
-Our expert guides can be found stationed in the grand rooms and along the ancient passageways, sharing captivating tales from centuries gone by, ready to answer any questions you may have.
+The castle invites you to step back in time through winding corridors, offering a chance to uncover the layers of rich history and enduring legends.
+Our expert guides can be found along the route, sharing captivating tales from centuries gone by, ready to answer any questions you may have.
 Duck through historic doorways and discover how the building has transformed over the years from a medieval priory to a fortified stronghold and, since the mid-1600s, the cherished home of the St Aubyn family, who continue to reside here today.

 Food & drink